Notechus/ChatApplicationServer/README.md

    * add new uid system,
    * unique id for user stored in db -> will provide friends and will help with login stuff.
      Finally we might want to replace all chat with sth else like news feed.

+Last changes:<br>
+  Added some sort of encryption for packets so they cannot be sniffed.<br>
+  Added javadoc comment.<br>